Product marketing is super hot right now.

 Brand voice and tone: be YOUnique

-A product’s brand voice and tone play a crucial role in improving the product’s recall quotient.
+A product’s brand voice and tone play a crucial role in improving the productâs recall quotient.

 Product marketers, in tandem with the demand generation and advertising team should define the brand’s personality and create messaging that is consistent across all marketing channels.
-Then be it the tone, the language, or the messaging
+Then be it the tone, the language, or the messaging⊠all should align with the brand’s values as well as resonate with its target audience.

 Customer education: treat them like blank slates, maybe not